rdo-infra/ansible-role-dlrn/README.md

   - `gerrit_user` (optional): User to run Gerrit reviews after build failures.
 If not defined (this is the default),  do not enable Gerrit reviews.
     Example: 'rdo-trunk'.
+  - `gerrit_password` (optional): Password to authenticate against Gerrit tenant in order to push the SSH public key.
+    Not defined by default.
   - `gerrit_email` (optional): E-mail for gerrit_user.
     Example: 'rdo-trunk@rdoproject.org'
     Not defined by default.